-For over six years, the Sesa Group has been an active part of a comprehensive corporate welfare programme aimed at wellbeing and improving the quality of life of its resources.
+For over seven years, the Sesa Group has been an active part of a comprehensive corporate welfare programme aimed at wellbeing and improving the quality of life of its resources.
 This policy confirms the centrality of human resources in the Group's strategic and development plans and is based on the preparation of a series of goods and services made available to staff and their families.
 Family, health and wellbeing are the cornerstones of a programme tailored to the Group's resources and developed in:

-- children's benefits: company crèche, refunds for summer centres, contributions and scholarships and study stays abroad; - flexible benefits: vouchers for travel, books, fuel vouchers and shopping vouchers.
+- children's benefits: company crèche, refunds for summer centres, contributions and scholarships and study stays abroad, babysitting service; - Flexible Benefits: travel vouchers, books, fuel vouchers, shopping vouchers, sport, culture and training.